Skip to content

 At Palma and Afungi level, communities, including leaders and community structures, and civil society are updated on a monthly basis on the grievance mechanism and the resolution of complaints.
 During the updates, information such as the type of grievances, noticeable trends if any, and issues are discussed.
 This regular update allows for discussion and exchange, keeping in mind due respect for confidentiality.
 Individual complainants are kept up to date on progress with the resolution of their complaints on an ongoing basis.

-Engaging with civil society organizations
+Involvement with civil society organizations

 Independent CSO/NGO monitoring platform